Statewide Styrofoam Ban takes effect on July 1st, 2026

 Phase 2: July 1st, 2026

-All food vendors must eliminate EPS foam containers.
+All food vendors must eliminate foam containers.

 How to Go Foam Free